ManiAm/VENTOS_Public/README.md

 **Step 5:** Now you can import VENTOS project into the OMNET++ IDE.
 Choose "File->Import" from the menu.
 Choose "General->Existing Projects into Workspace" from the upcoming dialog and proceed with "Next".
 Choose "Select root directory" and select the VENTOS folder.
 "VENTOS" should appear in the "Projects" section.
 Unselect "Copy project into workspace" if the VENTOS folder is already in your workspace.
 Click "Finish".

-Note: Wait for a while until "C/C++ Indexer" finishes its job.

 **Step 6:** Now you can build the VENTOS project.
 Use Ctrl+B or right-click on the project name and choose "Build Project".
 Wait for a while and then check the console windows at the bottom of the Eclipse IDE to make sure no errors occurred.